-As of September 30, 2016, we had outstanding warrants for the purchase of 1,774,581 shares of our Series 1 nonconvertible preferred stock and 223,153 outstanding shares of Series 1 nonconvertible preferred stock that we classified as long-term liabilities on our balance sheet, recorded at fair value of \$1.4 million.
-The fair value of both of these instruments was measured based on significant inputs not observable in the market, which represented a Level 3 measurement within the fair value hierarchy.
-The fair value of these instruments represents 15% of liabilities measured at fair value as of September 30, 2016.
-If all of the outstanding warrants, which expire October 4, 2017, are exercised, the Series 1 nonconvertible preferred stock issued combined with the currently outstanding shares of Series 1 nonconvertible preferred stock would require the payment of \$2.0 million upon a qualifying merger or sale of this company.
+As of September 30, 2017, we had 1.0 million outstanding warrants for the purchase of Series 1 nonconvertible preferred stock and 1.0 million outstanding shares of Series 1 nonconvertible preferred stock, all of which we classified as long-term liabilities on our consolidated balance sheet and recorded at fair value of \$1.6 million.
+The fair value of both of these classes of instruments was measured based on significant inputs not observable in the market, which represented a Level 3 measurement within the fair value hierarchy.
+The fair value of these instruments represents less than 10% of liabilities measured at fair value as of September 30, 2017.
+The Series 1 nonconvertible preferred stock issued combined with the outstanding warrants as of September 30, 2017, would require the payment of \$2.0 million upon a qualifying merger or sale of our company.
 The table above does not include this liability because we are unable to estimate the timing of this required payment, or if it will be required at all.